filrg/vr360-dash-demo/README.md

 ## Quick Start

-### 1. Generate DASH Assets
+### 1. Generate DASH Assets (optional)

-Navigate to the video asset directory and run the following command to encode the video and generate the MPD file:
+To generate DASH assets for a video, navigate to the video asset directory and run the following command to encode the video and generate the MPD file:

 ```bash
 cd root/assets/